kreact/kreact/README.md

   <version>1.0.0</version>
 </dependency>
 ```

-# Use
-This library can be used in a variety of applications in both clients and servers that use Kotlin.

 ## Quick Start
 You are required to set up a set of components for any use case.
 These are: